Playboy (USA)

 63 T0BY KEITH

-he saw while visiting Iraq and why the Dixie Chicks don't like him.
-BY STEVE
+Music's biggest star has battled the media and the Country Music Association.
+In a cordial Playboy Interview, he reveals why he is a Democrat, what he saw while visiting Iraq and why the Dixie Chicks don't like him.
+BY STEVE POND

 Pictorials

-The former PMOY shows how the new McCarthyism plays in the bedroom of Elvis's
+The former PMOY shows how the new McCarthyism plays in the bedroom of Elvis's honeymoon hideout.

-110 PLAYMATE: Destiny Davis
+110 PLAYMATE: DESTINY DAVIS

 This angel from Sin City has a date with fate.